MAY-JULY: Writing to Publish with Ariel Gore

 What is the time commitment?

-The time spent with the course varies from writer to writer—and often from week to week, depending on how much time you have—but the 2023 cohort average were about 10-12 hours each week for writing, reading, and giving feedback to a few peer-writers each week.
+The time spent with the course varies from writer to writer—and often from week to week, depending on how much time you have—but the 2023 cohort averaged about 7-12 hours each week for writing, reading, and giving feedback to a few peer-writers each week.

 Will I get feedback from Ariel?